UMAprotocol/UMIPs/UMIPs/umip-157.md

 logic: if the running balance is > the [`transferThreshold`](#token-constants) for this token, set net send amount to the running balance and set the running balance to 0.

 The other case is when the running balance is negative.
-In that case, the logic is a bit more complex:
+In that case, the logic is:
-- If the running balance value for this token is < the "threshold" value in [`spokeTargetBalances`](#token-constants) for this token is < the absolute value of this running balance, leave the running balance set to its current value and set the net send amount for this token to 0.
+- If the absolute value of the running balance value for this token is < the "threshold" value in [`spokeTargetBalances`](#token-constants) for this token, leave the running balance set to its current value and set the net send amount for this token to 0.
 - Otherwise, subtract the absolute value of the running balance from the "target" value in [`spokeTargetBalances`](#token-constants).
 If the result is positive (this should not happen under correct configurations), set it to 0.